 What Are Construction Cost Estimates?

-It is essential to prepare the estimate for every work to know the exact cost and the quantity of materials required to complete the project.
+It is essential to prepare the detailed construction cost estimate for every work to know the exact cost and the quantity of materials required to complete the project.

 Cost Estimate is a method of calculating the quantities for the different items required in the construction and the probably expected cost needed for the completion of the project.